Thundergrid149/Thundergrid-Installer-Instructions/Etrel Load Guard Troubleshooting.md

 The CT clamps have an arrow inside of them.
 This should be facing the same direction as the flow of power.

-The Load Guard should be reading a positive value when power is been drawn from the building.
+The Load Guard should be reading a positive value when power is being drawn from the building.
 This can be checked in the service menu next to the Load Guard status.
 You should see a positive number next to the Load Guard status.

 Please note, that the length of the CTs can not be extended beyond the length of the factory wire lengths.